These healthy and delicious Low-Carb Green Chile Chicken Enchiladas are a fabulous, flavorful dinner that won't have you missing the tortillas at all!

-- Using a vegetable peeler, shave off ribbons of the zucchinis and carrots and carefully set aside. *Note* You probably won't be able to get perfect ribbons for the entire vegetable but you can save the scraps for baking, making bone broth or other recipes.
+- Using a mandolin or vegetable peeler, carefully slice the zucchinis and carrots lengthwise into thin slices.
+Set aside. *Note* You probably won't be able to get perfect ribbons for the entire vegetable but you can save the scraps for baking, making bone broth or other recipes.

-- Before adding chicken, remove 1/2 cup of the enchilada sauce and spread it on the bottom of a 10.5 x 7 baking dish.
+- Remove about ½ cup of the enchilada sauce and spread it on the bottom of a 10.5 x 7 baking dish.
 Try to cover as much of the surface area as possible.

 - Add your chopped chicken to the skillet with the remaining sauce and stir to heat through.
 Remove from the heat and set aside.

 - On your cutting board or other flat surface, lay out 3 carrot ribbons and then lay 4-5 zucchini slices on top, making sure there are no gaps in between.
-Using a cookie scoop (or spoon), place about 2 tbsp of the chicken/sauce mixture in the middle of the veggie ribbons and sprinkle about 1 tsp of shredded Mexican cheese on top or beside.
+Using a cookie scoop (or spoon), place about 2 tbsp of the chicken/sauce mixture in the middle of the veggie ribbons and sprinkle about 1 tsp of shredded cheese on top.